LearnTeachCode/intro-javascript-class/week-3/3-4-firebase-setup.md

   ![Add New Firebase Project](https://raw.githubusercontent.com/LearnTeachCode/intro-javascript-class/master/week-3/img/addproject.png)

-**3. Click "Add Firebase to your web app"**
+**3. Click "Add Firebase to your web app":**

   ![Add Firebase to your web app](https://raw.githubusercontent.com/LearnTeachCode/intro-javascript-class/master/week-3/img/add-firebase-to-web-app.png)

-**4. Copy ONLY the JavaScript code from their pop-up window** -- only the part ***outlined in red*** in the screenshot below, NOT the <script> tags.
+**4. Copy ONLY the JavaScript code from their pop-up window** -- only the part ***outlined in pink*** in the screenshot below, NOT the <script> tags.
 Then paste that code into your JavaScript file:

   ![Copy Firebase initialization code](https://raw.githubusercontent.com/LearnTeachCode/intro-javascript-class/master/week-3/img/addfirebase.png)

-:star: So your JavaScript file should now look very similar to this: https://glitch.com/edit/#!/firebase-starter1?path=script.js:12:31
+So your JavaScript file should now look very similar to this: https://glitch.com/edit/#!/firebase-starter1?path=script.js:12:31

-**Don't copy-paste my code from the Glitch project above!** You need to use your own database name, API key, etc for your Firebase app, *not mine!*
+  > **Don't copy-paste my code from the Glitch project above!** You need to use your own database name, API key, etc for your Firebase app, *not mine!*

 **5. In the Firebase console, navigate to the "Database" page and then to the "Rules" tab.**